MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_LinkedInTargeting.md

 LinkedIn profile targeting is available for Search campaigns, Dynamic Search ad campaigns, Microsoft Shopping campaigns, Audience campaigns, and Performance Max campaigns.

 > [!NOTE]
 > - Not everyone can use LinkedIn targeting for Performance Max campaigns yet.
-If you can't, don't worry—it's coming soon!
+If you can't, don't worryâ€”it's coming soon!
 > - Not all possible companies, industries, and job functions are available for targeting.
 We are constantly expanding our lists, so if you don't see what you're looking for, check again later.
 > - To use LinkedIn targeting to target companies, you need to manually add company lists within the platform.
 At this time, importing lists from external files or other platforms is not supported.
 > - If you have any additional questions about company lists, please [contact Support](https://go.microsoft.com/fwlink/?linkid=398371).